Key takeaways:

-Before we talk about budgets, imagine this: it’s 2026.
-A crypto trader in Singapore believes Bitcoin will cross $150,000.
+Here is what the market looks like in 2026: a crypto trader in Singapore believes Bitcoin will cross $150,000.
 A founder in New York thinks it will fall.
-A sports fan in India is sure their team will win the finals.
-They don’t know each other, but they all use the same platform to put real money behind their predictions.
+A sports fan in India is backing their team for the finals.
+They don't know each other, but they all use the same platform to put real money behind their predictions.
+Platforms like Polymarket and Kalshi already operate at this scale, and the technology behind them is what determines the true cost.

-This is what a prediction marketplace platform does.
-Users don’t just guess outcomes; they buy “shares” in them.
+Users buy "shares" in predicted outcomes.
 As more people believe in a result, its price rises.
 When confidence drops, prices fall.
-When the event ends, correct predictions earn returns, while incorrect ones lose their stake.
+When the event resolves, correct predictions earn returns and incorrect ones lose their stake.
+A user who buys "Bitcoin above $150K" shares at $0.40 collects $1.00 per share if the outcome resolves as true — the $0.60 difference is the profit.

 What is a Prediction Market Platform and Why Does Cost Vary?